 Metaverse: We are at the End of Something in collaboration with Ryan Vautier and Sakeema Crook is also included in the exhibition, a recent work co-commissioned by Aspex Gallery, YBAF for Yerevan Biennial 2020/2021, FACT Liverpool and supported by PONToon.
 The work contemplates the intersection of disparate events, human emotion and ideology in a post Covid-19 world: from social distancing, growing wealth inequality and exacerbated divisions in ideology, to a battle between visions of an egalitarian or hierarchical utopia.
 Within the work there is a desire for change and a reboot of the current system, one that is fluidly growing and changing, distanced from our current capitalistic reality.

 The final work in the exhibition, VIRAL ENERGY was originally produced for Present Futures Festival founded by Colette Sadler, an interactive browser-based game set in a speculative future inside the metaverse.
 It explores people’s dependency and animistic nature towards screen based devices and how these self-centred technologies evoke connection yet produce loneliness.

 The exhibition takes the form of an interactive online experience, enabling audience members to learn more about the fabricated universe, educate themselves about the different metaverses and combat self-centred technologies.
-If you would like to see the exhibited works without the interactive element, for a more user friendly experience, click here.
-Both exhibition formats are best viewed on desktop.
+The exhibition is best viewed on desktop.